 SECTION 8.
-EXCEPTION FOR INFORMATION IN PUBLIC DOCUMENTS.
+EXCEPTION FOR INFORMATION IN PUBLIC DOCUMENT.

-(a) Except as otherwise provided in subsection (b), an employment entity may obtain a document, other than by purchasing medical or court record databases, that is publicly available,

-- including a newspaper, magazine, periodical, and book, even if it contains genetic information of an employee or of a family member of an employee. - (b) An employment entity may not obtain genetic information of an employee or a family member of an employee by purchasing medical or court record databases.
+- (a) Except as otherwise provided in subsection (b), an employment entity may obtain a document that is publicly available, including a newspaper, magazine, periodical, and book, even if it contains genetic information of an employee or family member of an employee. - (b) An employment entity may not obtain genetic information of an employee or family member of an employee by purchasing medical or court record databases.

-This section is included in the act to maintain consistency with GINA.
-GINA has an exception allowing employers to acquire family medical history when employers "purchase" commercially available materials that may contain family medical history.
-E.g., 42 U.S.C. § 2000ff-1(b)(4) (Supp.
+This section parallels an acquisition exception in GINA, which allows employers to acquire family medical history when employers "purchase" commercially available materials that may contain family medical history.
+42 U.S.C. §§ 2000ff-1(b)(4), 2000ff-2(b)(4), 2000ff-3(b)(4), 2000ff-4(b)(4) (Supp.
 II 2008).
-While GINA's exception is expressly limited to requests for family medical history, the proposed regulations expand it to include any genetic information on the theory that it should not matter whether a document reveals the results of a genetic test or a relative's disease.
+While GINA's exception is expressly limited to requests for family medical history, the implementing regulations expand it to include any genetic information on the theory that it should not matter whether a document reveals the results of a genetic test or a relative's disease.
+75 Fed.
+Reg.
+68912, 68924 (Nov.
+9, 2010).
+This section follows the approach in the regulations.
 29 C.F.R. § 1635.8(b)(4).
-The Drafting Committee follows the approach taken in the proposed regulations because it sees no reason to limit the exception to family medical history.

 GINA explicitly lists newspapers, magazines, periodicals, and books as "excused" media.
-The proposed EEOC regulations expand the list of excused media to include the internet, television, and movies.
-The Drafting Committee considered the expanded list of excused media contained in the proposed regulations and decided to follow the more limited list in GINA.
+The regulations expand the list of excused media to include electronic media such as the internet, television, and movies.
+29 C.F.R. § 1635.8(b)(4).
+The Drafting Committee considered the expanded list of excused media contained in the proposed regulations and decided to follow the more limited list specified in GINA.
 However, this list is not meant to be exclusive, as signaled by the introductory word "including."
-The Drafting Committee also considered removing the list from the black letter law and placing it in the comments, but decided to leave list in the text for consistency with GINA and to provide clear guidance.

-The exception in this section differs from GINA and its implementing regulations in that it is not limited to the purchase of media on the excused list.
-The Drafting Committee decided that employment entities should not be in violation of the act if they obtain this material without cost.
-The Committee regards the acquisitions covered in this section as examples of situations in which an employment entity does not intend to acquire genetic information.
+The exception in this section differs from GINA in that it is not limited to the purchase of media on the excused list.
+If an employment entity reads about an employee in a newspaper, it should not matter whether the newspaper was purchased, free, or available in a waiting room.
+Therefore, employment entities are not in violation of the act if they obtain this material without cost.
+The implementing regulations similarly do not require an employment entity to purchase the material.